-- 4.21 The construction rates will reflect allowances for external works, drainage, servicing preliminaries and contractor's overhead and profit.
-The viability assessment will include a 3% allowance for construction contingencies. - 4.22 The following residential construction rates are adopted in the study to reflect National Housing Standards, Category 2 Dwellings and the water and space standards of Bassetlaw District Council.
-Whilst the Code for Sustainable Homes standards have been withdrawn, the cost parameters that inform them remain a useful guide to the cost implications of the National Housing standards and are considered within the study.
-An additional cost allowance for accessible and adaptable dwellings has been made for all residential development.
+4.21 The construction rates will reflect allowances for external works, drainage, servicing preliminaries and contractor's overhead and profit.
+The viability assessment will include a 3% allowance for construction contingencies.

+4.22 The following residential construction rates are adopted in the study to reflect National Housing Standards, Category 2 Dwellings and the water and space standards of Bassetlaw District Council.
+An additional cost allowance for accessible and adaptable dwellings has been made for all residential development and the rates adjusted to reflect the introduction of Part L Building Regulation changes (see Gleeds cost report at Appendix 2)
-Residential Const ruction ( Cost Sqm

-Apartments 1631 sqm

-2 bed houses 1112 sqm

-3 Bed houses 1112 sqm

-4 bed houses 1112 sqm

-5 bed house 1112 sqm

-Note An additional £3sqm is added to the above residential cost rates to reflect the Council's policy on Adaptable & Accessible Dwellings
+Note An additional £48sqm is added to the base cost rates and £71sqm to the apartment rates to reflect the Council's policy on Adaptable & Accessible Dwellings and Part L Building Regulation changes